 - Depression and cognition issues

-- Fatigue, Impaired wound healing, dark eye circles, hair loss
+- Symptoms of anemia: Fatigue, Impaired wound healing, dark eye circles, hair loss

 - Getting sick often